-Students in online courses will need an email address, a computer with broadband internet access, and a current web browser.
+Students in all online courses (Individually Paced, Session Based, and L.I.V.E.) will need an email address, a computer with broadband internet access, and a current web browser.
 A headset, speakers, and a microphone, plus common tools such as Skype and Zoom, are needed to interact with instructors and other students during real-time class and tutoring sessions.

 Microsoft Word or compatible Office software is required.
 Additional plug-ins may need to be installed on a student’s computer, or their web browser, to support videos and submission of work and tests.
 Most Flash-based courses, and exam software, do not work on tablets like iPads.